kunalj101/python_intro_hackathon/chapter2.md

 # Print the value of Age

-# Return all the values of dictionary dict
+# Return all the keys of dictionary dict1

 ```